Tyrfing: The Tyrfing Cycle

-Angantyr's daughter, Hervor (by his wife Tófa) was brought up as a bond-servant and remained ignorant of her parentage.
-Upon learning it, she armed herself as a shieldmaiden, and travelled to Munarvoe in Samsø in an attempt to recover her father's weapon.
-She found it and married King Gudmund's son, Höfund.
+Angantyr had married another woman (Tófa) between issuing his challenge and his death, and through her had a daughter Hervor.
+Hervor was brought up as a bond-servant, and inherited her father's prowess in combat.
+Upon learning of her parentage, she armed herself as a shieldmaiden, and travelled to Munarvoe in Samsø in an attempt to recover her father's weapon.
+There she visited her father's burial mound and spoke with the ghost of the dead man, who warned her Tyrfing would bring ill-fortune to her descendants.
+She then counters her father by threatening him with the "curse of annihilation" if he keeps the sword, saying that he and his brothers "shall waste away as in an anthill," and that it was "not fitting that the dead should hold such a precious weapon."
+At this, Angantyr relents and gives Hervor his sword willingly, wishing luck and valor upon her.
+Hervor used the sword in various adventures, and eventually would marry King Gudmund's son, Höfund.
 Together they had two sons, Heidrek and Angantyr (the second).
 Hervor gave Heidrek the sword Tyrfing in secret.
 While Angantyr and Heidrek walked, Heidrek showed Angantyr the sword.
 Since he had unsheathed it, the curse the dwarfs had put on the sword made Heidrek kill his brother Angantyr.
 This was the second of Tyrfing's three evil deeds.

-Heidrek became king of the Goths.
+Heidrek became king of the Goths by slaying the previous king Harold.
 During a voyage, Heidrek camped at the Carpathians (Harvaða fjöllum, cf. Grimm's law).
-He was accompanied by eight mounted thralls, who eventually entered his tent and slew him in his sleep, the third and final of Tyrfing's evil deeds.
+There, he defeated a disguised Odin in a game of riddles.
+Heidrek was accompanied by a number of thralls, and due to Odin's anger that night they entered his tent and slew him in his sleep, the third and final of Tyrfing's evil deeds.
 Heidrek's son, also named Angantyr (the third), caught and killed the thralls and reclaimed the magic sword, finally satisfying the dwarfs' curse.

 Angantyr was the next king of the Goths, but his illegitimate half-Hun brother Hlod (or Hlöd, Hlöðr) wanted half of the kingdom.
 Angantýr refused, and Gizur called Hlod a bastard and his mother a slave-girl.
-Hlod and 343,200 mounted Huns invaded the Goths (See The Battle of the Goths and Huns).
-The Huns greatly outnumbered the Goths.
-The Goths won because Angantyr used Tyrfing to kill his brother Hlod on the battleground.
+Hlod and 343,200 mounted Huns invaded the Goths (See The Battle of the Goths and Huns), killing Angantyr's sister.
+Angantyr raised an army to face Hlod, but the Huns greatly outnumbered the Goths.
+The Goths won because Angantyr used Tyrfing to slay Hlod on the battlefield.
 The bodies of the numerous warriors choked the rivers, causing a flood which filled the valleys with dead men and horses.